Form a revenue team with key stakeholders from your sales and marketing teams

 I also do the same for video, so folks know what's been published, what's coming, and what we're working on.

-You have to make the commitment to sales
+Make the commitment to sales

-Listen, content marketers.
-If you treat what I've shared here as a small "check the box" item on your to do list, you will fail.
+Listen, content marketers: If you treat what I've shared here as a small "check the box" item on your to-do list, you will fail.

 You also need to see that "their" goals are actually your goals, too.

 From personal experience, I cannot tell you how rewarding it is to sit on revenue team meetings and hear our sales team say they feel they're actually being given the materials, content, blogs, and videos, they need to close more deals faster.